Estero de San Antonio State Marine Recreational Management Area: History

-The north central coast’s new marine protected areas were designed by local divers, fishermen, conservationists and scientists who comprised the North Central Coast Regional Stakeholder Group.
-Their job was to design a network of protected areas that would preserve sensitive sea life and habitats while enhancing recreation, study and education opportunities.
+Local divers, fishermen, conservationists, and scientists who comprised the North Central Coast Regional Stakeholder Group designed the north-central coast's new marine protected area.
+Their job was to design a network of protected areas that would preserve sensitive sea life and habitats while enhancing recreation, study, and education opportunities.

-The north central coast marine protected areas took effect on May 1, 2010.
+The north-central coast marine protected areas took effect on May 1, 2010.

 Geography and natural features

-Estero de San Antonio SMRMA is a marine protected area 1.5 miles north of Dillon Beach in Marin County on California’s north central coast.
-The Estero springs just north of the Marin-Sonoma county line and meanders south and west until emptying into Bodega Bay.
+Estero de San Antonio SMRMA is a marine protected area 1.5 miles north of Dillon Beach in Marin County on California’s north-central coast.
+The Estero springs north of the Marin-Sonoma county line and meanders south and west until Bodega Bay empties.

 Estero de San Antonio SMRMA includes the waters below the mean high tide line within Estero de San Antonio westward of longitude 122° 57.40' W.

 Habitat and wildlife

-The Estero de San Antonio has a variety of habitat types, including freshwater ponds, mudflats, eelgrass and saltgrass areas, and wooded ravines, including 923 acres of associated wetlands.
-Tidewater goby, Ghost shrimp and Mud shrimp, as well as significant seabird aggregations and other species depend upon this habitat.
+The Estero de San Antonio has various habitat types, including freshwater ponds, mudflats, eelgrass, saltgrass areas, and wooded ravines, including 923 acres of associated wetlands.
+Tidewater goby, Ghost shrimp, and Mud shrimp, as well as significant seabird aggregations and other species depend upon this habitat.
 In the summer or early fall, a sandbar often forms at the mouth of the Estero, damming it until the winter rains arrive.

 Recreation and nearby attractions

 Doran Regional Park, one mile south of Bodega Bay, provides a boat launch and campgrounds, while Salmon Creek Beach to the north is the most popular surf spot in Sonoma County.

-Estero de San Antonio SMRMA prohibits the take of all living marine resources, except the recreational hunting of waterfowl, unless otherwise restricted by hunting regulations.
+Estero de San Antonio SMRMA prohibits the taking of living marine resources, except the recreational hunting of waterfowl, unless otherwise restricted by hunting regulations.
 However, California’s marine protected areas encourage recreational and educational uses of the ocean.
 Activities such as kayaking, diving, snorkeling, and swimming are allowed unless otherwise restricted.

 Scientific monitoring

 As specified by the Marine Life Protection Act, select marine protected areas along California’s central coast are being monitored by scientists to track their effectiveness and learn more about ocean health.
-Similar studies in marine protected areas located off of the Santa Barbara Channel Islands have already detected gradual improvements in fish size and number.
+Similar studies in marine protected areas of the Santa Barbara Channel Islands have already detected gradual improvements in fish size and number.